 The EU GDPR also restricts the transfer of personal information from the EEA to the United States and other countries that the European Commission does not recognize as having "adequate" data protection laws unless the parties to the transfer have implemented specific safeguards to protect the transferred personal information.
 Data protection laws in the UK (as discussed below) and Switzerland impose similar restrictions.
 One of the primary safeguards allowing U.S. companies to import personal information from the EU and Switzerland had historically been certification to the EU-U.S. Privacy Shield framework, which is administered by the U.S. Department of Commerce, and Swiss-U.S. Privacy Shield framework respectively.
 However, the EU-U.S. Privacy Shield framework was invalidated as a mechanism to legitimize international transfers in July 2020 in the "Schrems II" decision handed down by the Court of Justice of the EU (CJEU) and imposed further restrictions on the use of standard contractual clauses (SCCs).
 The Schrems II decision also led to a requirement for companies to carry out a transfer privacy impact assessment which, among other things, assess laws governing access to personal information in the recipient country and considers whether supplementary measures that provide privacy protections additional to those under the SCCs will need to be implemented to ensure an "essentially equivalent" level of data protection to that afforded in the EU.
 Similarly, the Swiss-U.S. Privacy Shield framework was declared as inadequate by the Swiss Federal Data Protection and Information Commissioner in light of the Schrems II decision.
 Moreover, new versions of the European Commission's Standard Contractual Clauses (new EU SCCs), now the primary safeguard available for the lawful transfer of personal information from the EU to the U.S., were adopted in June 2021 to account for the decision in Schrems II and which impose onerous obligations on the contracting parties.
-At present, there are few, if any, viable alternatives
+At present, there are few, if any, viable alternatives to the SCCs.

-However, on October 7, 2022, the U.S. President introduced an Executive Order to facilitate a new Trans-Atlantic Data Privacy Framework, which will act as a successor to the invalidated Privacy Shield.
-ON December 13, 2022, the European Commission also published its draft adequacy decision which stated that the new Executive Order and Trans-Atlantic Data Privacy Framework is able to meet the concerns raised in Schrems II.
-If the draft adequacy decision is approved by the European Commission and implemented, the agreement will facilitate the transatlantic flow of personal information and provide additional safeguards to data transfer mechanisms (including EU SCCs and Binding Corporate Rules) for companies transferring personal information from the EU to the U.S. However, before parties rely on the new Trans-Atlantic Data Privacy Framework there are still legislative and regulatory steps that must be undertaken in both the EU and the U.S. As such, any transfers by us or our vendors of personal information from the EU may not comply with European data protection law, may increase our exposure to the EU GDPR's heighted sanctions for violations of its cross-border data transfer restrictions, and may reduce demand from companies subject to European data protection laws.
+However, on October 7, 2022, the U.S. President introduced an Executive Order to facilitate a new Trans-Atlantic Data Privacy Framework (DPF), which will act as a successor to the invalidated Privacy Shield.
+ON December 13, 2022, the European Commission also published its draft adequacy decision which stated that the new Executive Order and Trans-Atlantic Data Privacy Framework is able to meet the concerns raised in Schrems II, and on July 10, 2023, the EC adopted its Final Implementing Decision granting the US adequacy (Adequacy Decision) with respect to companies that subscribe to the Trans-Atlantic Data Privacy Framework.
+Entities relying on SCCs for transfer to the US are able to rely on the analysis in the Adequacy Decision as support for their transfer impact assessments required by Schrems II.
+However, any transfers by us or our vendors of personal information from the EU may not comply with European data protection law, may increase our exposure to the EU GDPR's heighted sanctions for violations of its cross-border data transfer restrictions, and may reduce demand from companies subject to European data protection laws.